HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-qsv.markdown

 A plugin with all required components for Intel QSV encoding using the Flatpak distribution of HandBrake is available on the official [HandBrake website](https://handbrake.fr).

 <!-- .system-linux -->

+### Low Power Encoding.

+By default, HandBrake will try default to the "lowpower" encoding path available in QSV.
+In order for this to work, the following requirements must be met:

+- HuC firmware is required for pre-Alderlake systems.
+Please see https://github.com/intel/media-driver#known-issues-and-limitations for more details.

+Alternatively, you can disable lowpower mode by adding the following option in the "More Settings" box on the video tab:

+- "lowpower=0"

+To avoid having to set this each time, we recommend you save this as a new preset.

 ### Intel ARC support on Linux